dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### What can I use an assistant for?

 A Dust assistant can answer questions and chat with you.
-Each one is different, so check their descriptions on the assistant homepage to see which one(s) to use.
+Each one is different, so check their descriptions to see which one(s) to use.

-Use @dust for general company questions.
-It has access to your company data as well as public data up to September 2021 thanks to GPT4
+- Use @dust for questions about your company; it uses GPT-4 and knows public data until September 2021.

-Use @help for help with using Dust.
+- Use @help for help with Dust features.

-Use @slack if you think the information is in Slack.
+- Use @slack to find info in Slack.

-Use @gpt4 or @claude to work directly with the latest models.
+- Use @gpt4 or @claude for tasks with the latest AI models.

-You can use several assistants at once.
-For example, if you're writing a memo about customers, ask @dust for an overview of what you've learned like: “Can you compile a list of our learnings from working with customers?”
-Then, use @claude and @gpt4 to turn @dust's answer into a memo.
+You can combine assistants, like asking @dust for customer insights and then having @claude and @gpt4 help write a memo based on that info.

 ### Technically, how do assistants work?

-Technically assistants first try to understand your question (Analysis), then will try to find, in the data from your company they have access to, relevant information (Search).
-The search returns results (Retrieves).
-The assistant use the results to write an answer.

-Importantly, the ability of the assistants to remember part of the conversation depends on the specific assistant used - Claude, for example, has a better memory or “context window”.
-However, even Claude's context window is limited.
-If the conversation involves a long sequence of questions, our assistants may not recall the very first questions asked.
+Assistants follow these steps:

+1. **Analysis**: They interpret what you're asking.
+2. **Search**: They look through your company's data for information that can help answer your question.
+3. **Retrieve**: They pull up the most relevant information.
+4. **Response**: They use this information to craft a reply to your query.

+Different assistants have varying levels of memory or "context windows."
+For instance, GP4-Turbo and Claude can “remember” more of the conversation than others.
+But even their memory isn't unlimited.
+In lengthy discussions, earlier parts may be forgotten.

 ## Dust assistants